Odd edge-colorings of subdivisions of odd graphs: Preliminaries

-An edge-coloring $\varphi$ is said to be \textit{odd} (resp. \textit{even}) \textit{at} vertex $v$ if each color appearing at $v$ is odd (resp. even).
-Similarly, we say that $\varphi$ is odd (resp. even) \textit{away from $v$} if $\varphi$ is odd (resp. even) at every vertex $w\in V(G)\backslash\{v\}$, with no assumptions about the behavior of $\varphi$ at $v$ being made.
+An edge-coloring $\varphi$ is said to be \textit{odd} (resp. \textit{even}) \textit{at} a vertex $v$ if each color appearing at $v$ is odd (resp. even).
+Similarly, we say that $\varphi$ is odd (resp. even) \textit{away from $v$} if $\varphi$ is odd (resp. even) at every vertex $w\in V(G)\backslash\{v\}$, without any assumptions about the behavior of $\varphi$ at $v$ being made.
 The following useful result appears in~\cite{Mat06,Pet18}.

-\begin{proposition} Let $v$ be a vertex in a forest $F$.
+\begin{proposition} Let $v$ be a vertex of a forest $F$.
 Any local coloring of $E_F(v)$ which uses at most two colors extends to a $2$-edge-coloring of $F$ that is odd away from $v$.
 In particular, $F$ is odd $2$-edge-colorable. \end{proposition}

 An immediate consequence of Proposition~\ref{forest} is the result below, which concerns a graph all of whose cycles (if any) share a vertex. \begin{proposition} If $v$ is a vertex of a graph $G$ such that $G-v$ is a forest, then $G$ admits a $2$-edge-coloring that is odd away from $v$.
 Additionally, if $d_G(v)$ is odd, then $G$ admits an edge-coloring with color set $\{1,2\}$ that is odd away from $v$ and the color $1$ (resp. $2$) is odd (resp. even) at $v$. \end{proposition}